Support and Resistance

 Support is an area under the current price, below which we do not expect traders to carry the price.
 It is formed by hand-drawing a line from a relative low in a price series to another relative low and then extending out into the future.
 In the example figure below, the red line connecting lows is a support line.
 We consider that when support is broken to the downside, it is a significant event that every trader can see and means the current trend is dead.

 Resistance is an area above the current price, over which we do not expect traders to carry the price.
 It is formed by drawing a line connecting a relative high to another relative high and extending the line out by hand.
-In the example chart below, we could have drawn the blue line connecting the highs by hand, but in practice, we tried “parallel line” in our software and voilà! the parallel line fit the bill.
-This is not always the case.
-You can have a support line slanting up while resistance slants downward, forming a triangle.
+Support and resistance lines often run parallel to each other, though this is not always the case, as in the example chart below.
+You can even have a support line slanting up while resistance slants downward, forming a triangle.
 You can read more on this in our lesson on Chart Patterns.

-You can also create a support line by taking a relative low and drawing a horizontal line from it, and doing the same thing with a relative high to form resistance.
-As the chart below illustrates, not every price series offers a tidy cluster of prices that is open to being organized in this manner — see the center portion of the chart, where prices are uptrending.
-It is not clear exactly where you would put a horizontal support or resistance line.
+You can also create a support line by taking a relative low and drawing a horizontal line from it and doing the same thing with a relative high to form resistance.
+As the chart below illustrates, not every price series offers a tidy cluster of prices that is open to being organized in this manner — see the center portion of the chart, where prices are in a downtrend.
+It is unclear exactly where you would put a horizontal support or resistance line.

 But this observation should be setting off the spark of an idea in your brain — sometimes prices are trending clearly in a single direction, as in our support example chart.
 A diagonally slanted line connecting lows that has a measurable slope is the appropriate line to draw.
-But when the price series is range-trading in a relatively narrow range, a horizontal support or resistance line is useful.
+However, a horizontal support or resistance line is useful when the price series is range-trading in a relatively narrow range.
 Therefore, you want to use diagonal lines in a trending market and horizontal lines in a range-trading market.
-Since you often do not know which kind of market you are in, you need to draw both types and see what works.
+Since you often do not know what kind of market you are in, you need to draw both types and see what works.

 Forex prices are not always trending.
 Periods of trendedness are punctuated by range-bound sideways price moves.